dapenguin/ComponentLibrary/README.md

 * **/test** - Place data for test scripts in here
 * **/master** - Where we keep a master copy of data for development
 * **/dev** - Your playpit to store any data for anything currently in development

-For each page, you can provide the template with data in the form of an object that can include the following properties:

-* **title** - The title of the page that will appear within the `<title>` tag.
-If you have any text and separators that normally appear after the title for that page, they should be included in the layout template.
-* **layout** - What layout template to use for this page.
-If not provided, then the default layout (defined in app.js) will be used.

 ## Views